GoFetchDeliveries/api/endpoints/sessions.md

 }
 ```

 Supply the `email` and `password` of your GoFetch user account.
-If you don't have one, create one with the [GoFetch iOS app](https://itunes.apple.com/au/app/gofetch/id1045358128?mt=8) or the web app [www.go-fetch.com.au/webapp/](https://www.go-fetch.com.au/webapp/).
+If you don't have one, it can be created in the [GoFetch iOS app](https://itunes.apple.com/au/app/gofetch/id1045358128?mt=8) or the web app [www.go-fetch.com.au/webapp/](https://www.go-fetch.com.au/webapp/).

 ### Response